 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can remove pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are thick and can restrict airflow.
-It’s important to ask Climate Control Service Experts Heating & Air Conditioning to confirm your heating and cooling system can handle one.
+It’s important to check with Climate Control Service Experts to confirm your heating and cooling system can handle one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches closely against your HVAC equipment.
+This barrier mounts closely against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to trap particles.